Leading Voices within the Animal Advocacy Movement Speak Out Against Clean Meat

 VEDA STRAM: "I’m speaking out against this latest project supported by some animal activists that puts animal rights on the back burner (pardon my using that expression, but it fits).
 The 'clean' meat project is an attempt by some understandably frustrated animal activists to act as if the main driving force behind commitments to animal liberation and an end to speciesism is to satisfy human taste buds, rather than doing all we can, spending all of our resources, to inspire humanity to move toward the end of all the isms of bigotry including racism, sexism and speciesism.
 In a Star Trek episode, Dr. Spock says about a ‘brilliant’ idea: 'It’s extraordinarily sophisticated but I don’t know that it reflects intelligence.'
 I’ll grant that ‘clean’ meat is a sophisticated project; but does it reflect intelligence?
 It does not demand compassion for animals.
 It does not advance animal liberation.
 If we truly care about ending all the bigoted ‘isms,’ we must support only those strategies that forward the possibility of a world that works ethically for everyone and everything with no one and nothing left out."

 -- Veda Stram has been an animal activist since April 1988 and vegan since January 1989.
 She has volunteered with Last Chance for Animals, The Animals Voice, Orange County People for Animals, Northwest Animal Rights Network and has been on the Board of United Poultry Concerns since 2013.
 She created and coordinated Newcomer Orientations at the National Animal Rights Conferences.
-She has been working for All-Creatures.org since July 2008 and has volunteered weekly at Vegan Haven grocery store in Seattle since 2006.
+She has been working for All-Creatures.org since July 2008 and volunteered weekly at Vegan Harvest grocery store in Seattle from 2006-2020.